racreitien/one-piece-bounty/README.md

 ## About

 The goal of this project was to explore the capabilities of Generative AI in a fun way.
 I wanted to get familiar with prompting and integrating generative models into a full-stack application.
-The project is live at [one-piece-bounty.onrender.com](one-piece-bounty.onrender.com). :tada:
+The project is live at [one-piece-bounty.onrender.com](https://one-piece-bounty.onrender.com/) :tada:.

 The frontend is built with React in TypeScript, served by Vite.
 - The app is a SPA with three views, two for entering customization options and one for displaying the final character with its poster.